THE FLORIDA SUPERCON COSTUME COMPETITION

 1. One costume per person.
 No separate entries from the same person.

-2. All costumes must come from an established cartoon, comic book, anime, video game, manga, novel, movie or jrock/jpop artist.
-Please bring reference photos or drawings of the original character.
+2. All costumes should come from an established cartoon, TV show, movie, comic book, anime, video game, manga, novel, movie or jrock/jpop artist.
+Please bring reference photos or drawings of the character.
+Non-established and fan-designed characters are allowed on a case by case basis.
+Please contact email@example.com if this is the case.

 3. All costumes must be entered by their creator, with the exception of uncertified entries.
 Costumes may be worn by models, but prizes will be awarded to the person who created the costume, so both applicants must be present at the pre-judging and the contest.
 If you choose to use a model, be sure to include this information on your application.
 Uncertified entries (costumes created by a person or persons not in attendance) may be entered by the model, but are only eligible for consideration in the following award categories: Best in Show, Con Chair Spotlight, Best Individual: Uncertified, and Best Group: Uncertified.
 Creators of costumes entered in the uncertified category must be available during pre-judging to speak with judges via Skype or Google Hangouts.
 If the creator of the costume is unavailable to speak with judges, the entrant will only be able to enter as an Exhibition Costume and therefore will only be eligible for a Judges’ Award.